ramnathv/me.jcsims/source/about/index.markdown

 ---
 ![here's looking at you][chris_img]

 My name is Chris Sims, and I am a computer science student.
-I grew up in the Vancouver, WA area, and will be relocating to the
+I grew up in the Vancouver, WA area, and recently relocated to Rhode Island.
-East Coast later this year.
 I'm married to a beautiful woman, [Kasey Sims][1].

 Hit the links on the footer for the rest of my presence on the web.

 ## Work

-In June, I completed a 3-month internship for Logitech at their Camas site.
+In June of 2011, I completed a 3-month internship for Logitech at their Camas site.
 I worked on an internal product used to test speakers to obtain subjective test results.
 I coded in C# and C++, and used the .NET Framework, DirectShow APIs, and Silverlight.